ncarlier/feedpushr/README.md

 Once feeds are configured with tags, each new article will inherit these tags and be pushed out with them.

-Tags are also used by filters to manage their activation.
+Tags are also used by filters and outputs to manage their activation.
-If you start the daemon with a filter using tags, only articles corresponding to these tags will be processed by this filter.
+If you start the daemon with a filter or an output using tags, only articles corresponding to these tags will be processed by this filter or output.

 Example: